 - Do I need to inform anyone other than you if I need to make a claim?

 - Are any particular types of tenants excluded from the policy?

-- Do I have legal cover in the event of a dispute with my tenant?
+- Do I have legal cover or any form of rent guarantee in the event of a dispute with my tenant?

 - Do you need to be informed of my tenants' convictions?

 - If I need to provide temporary accommodation for my tenants, will it be covered?